jemcdevitt/DeadMansChest/README.md

 ## Inspiration

-Dead Man's Chest is inspired by:
+Deadman's Chest is inspired by:

 * pirate legends
 * cursed treasure